kmruiz/kmr.today/about-me.md

 In the future, I’m interested in roles like Staff Engineer or Director of Engineering, where I can extend my current focus to include broader system direction, team topology, and long-term technical strategy.
 I’m also exploring how AI (particularly probabilistic models) can support system design conversations, architecture under uncertainty, and evolving requirements.

 I'm based in Catalonia and prefer to work remotely, async-first, and with high trust.
-I regularly overlap with timezones from UTC−1 to UTC+4, and I’ve successfully worked with distributed teams spanning Europe, the Americas, and Asia.
+I speak English (professional level), Catalan, and Spanish (both native).
+I regularly overlap with timezones from UTC−1 to UTC+4, and I’ve successfully worked with distributed teams across Europe, the Americas, and Asia.
 I’m not open to relocation.

 ## Mentoring & Talks